Electric ranges (Figures 1-2 and 22-1), cooktops (Figure 1-4), and ovens (Figure

 Cookies Brown Rapidly

-The cookies come out of the oven, and you notice that they are browned more at the sides
+The cookies come out of the oven, and you notice that they are browned more at

 and/or the end of the cookie sheet.
 The reasons are: